optimal-control/optimal-control.github.io/index.md

 ### About

-This page is maintained by Jonas Koenemann, info@optimal-control.org
+This project is being maintained by [jkoendev](https://github.com/jkoendev), info@optimal-control.org

 {% include share-buttons.html %}